Selling a House in Foreclosure

 Can I sell my house in foreclosure in Tampa if I’m underwater on my mortgage?

 Yes.
 A short sale allows you to sell for less than you owe with lender approval.
-While the process requires patience and documentation, it protects your credit far better than a completed foreclosure.
-Many Tampa lenders prefer short sales because they recover more money than auctions typically yield.
+It protects your credit better than foreclosure, and many lenders recover more than they would at auction.

 How quickly can I close on a foreclosure sale?

-Will my lender halt the foreclosure if I am in the process of selling the house?
+Will my lender halt the foreclosure if I am selling?

 Often yes.
 Most lenders prefer sale proceeds over auction expenses.
-Contact them immediately with proof of listing or buyer interest.
-Get any postponement agreement in writing.
+Provide proof of listing or buyer interest and get any postponement agreement in writing.

 What happens to the remaining equity after I sell?

 Any funds remaining after paying your mortgage, closing costs, and liens belong to you.
-This money helps you relocate and rebuild.
 Foreclosure auctions rarely return anything to homeowners.

-While not legally required, consulting a real estate attorney protects your interests, especially for short sales or complex situations.
+While not required, a real estate attorney can protect your interests, especially in short sales or complex situations.
 Many offer free initial consultations.

-Foreclosure can really get you down, and you might feel like you have no control at all.
-However, the fact is you have a lot more control than you think.
-The question “Can I sell my house in foreclosure, Tampa?” has a definite solution: a resounding yes, and more often than not, it’s the financially smartest decision to sell your house.
+Foreclosure can feel overwhelming, but you have more control than you think.
+The question, “Can I sell my house in foreclosure, Tampa?” has a clear solution: sell your house now.

 Every day you wait shrinks your window.
-The foreclosure clock doesn’t pause while you consider options.
-Tampa’s market offers multiple paths: traditional sales, short sales, and cash buyers — but only if you act with urgency.
+Tampa’s market offers multiple paths: traditional sales, short sales, and cash buyers, but only if you act with urgency.

 Take these steps today:

 Contact us today for a confidential consultation.
-We’ve helped hundreds of Tampa homeowners navigate foreclosure successfully, and we can help you, too.
+Hundreds of Tampa homeowners have successfully navigated foreclosure, and you can too.